Logiqx/gps-wizard/docs/data.md

 1. COG (cog), Satellites (Sat) and HDOP (hdop) are only present in COROS FIT files.
 2. COG (course), Satellites (sat), HDOP (hdop) and SOG (speed) are typically absent in GPX files.
-3. ROC (vertical_speed) is only present in Suunto FIT files.
+3. Elevation (altitude) is currently absent in COROS FIT files; May 2022.
 4. OAO files produced by the ESP-GPS record PDOP in the HDOP field.
+5. ROC (vertical_speed) is only present in Suunto FIT files.